Master of Science (M.S.) Atmospheric Science

 The Master's Thesis

 Ideally, work on the M.S. thesis research should begin during the second full-time semester.
-During this second semester, the student should decide on the general area of thesis research and select a member of the faculty who is competent in that area and willing to supervise the thesis and serve as the student's general advisor.
-This faculty member may be different from the initial advisor.
-Two additional faculty members must also read and approve the thesis and sign it after a successful defense.
-One of these two readers may be from outside the program.
+During this second semester, the student should decide on the general area of thesis research.
+In addition to the primary advisor, two additional faculty members must selected for the committee.
+One of these two may be from outside the program.
 All committee members must be approved by the GSC (Graduate Studies Committee) and recommended to the graduate school.
-Submission procedures for the thesis are discussed below.

 Submission of Thesis for Committee Examination

 The complete thesis draft should be submitted directly to the advisor, and the advisor's approval must be received before the thesis draft is passed on to other committee members and the final oral examination is scheduled.
 Five weeks before the intended date of a student's final oral examination, the student (with approval of the committee chair), will submit this complete draft of the thesis to all committee members.
 The advisor and committee members have a responsibility to provide timely evaluations.
-Within two weeks of this submission, committee members must indicate whether or not the thesis is defendable by signing a "Permission to Schedule Defense" form.
+Within two weeks of this submission, committee members must indicate whether or not the thesis is defendable.